 Selection Process

-The FNMI NADC bursary program provides funding for students in the form of a non-repayable bursary if you agree to live and work in the north for one year in return for each year of bursary support received.
+The FNMI bursary program provides funding for students in the form of a non-repayable bursary if you agree to live and work in the north for one year of full-time employment in return for each year of bursary support received.

 Many other scholarships and awards are offered by other organizations – and we encourage you to visit Alberta’s public university and college websites to research the scholarships that they offer.